Agraw-Mindaye/am3525-CS388-001/Project2Wishlist/README.md

 ## Notes

 The app was similar to Lab2 (Codepathmail), as they both implemented a Recyclerview.
-The difficulties I had involved using the correct imports and setting the correct views, as the
+The difficulties I had involved using the correct imports and setting the correct views

 ## License